Buyer Persona in Content Marketing: Who am I addressing?

 Collecting so much information should be a comprehensive task.
 To achieve this, there are different strategies:

-- Contact the sales and customer service team.
+- Contact the sales and customer service teams.
 They are the ones who know your clients best, since they are on the front line and they meet and talk daily with your clients, solve their problems and know their pain points.

 - Keep an eye on the competition: observe their interactions on social networks, analyse what content they create on their blogs and external media.
 This can serve both to inspire you and to decide to adopt a different content marketing strategy.

-- Analyze your customers' conversations in forums and social networks to get more information about your buyer personas: what content they share, what articles are most popular, what topics are discussed in the forums, what their concerns are, etc.
+- Analyse your customers' conversations in forums and social networks to get more information about your buyer personas: what content they share, what articles are most popular, what topics are discussed in the forums, what their concerns are, etc.

-Push your buyer personas thanks to inbound marketing
+Drive your buyer personas thanks to inbound marketing

 Awareness phase: In this phase the buyer realises that he has a need or problem.
 We can access it through advertising, press releases and viral content.